edlins/libPCA9685/README.md

         $ make
         $ ctest
         $ sudo make install

+        Note that "make" will attempt to build olaclient as well and additional dependencies are required or this build will fail on missing header files.
+See examples/olaclient/README.md.

         This will install libPCA9685.so in your /usr/local/lib directory, and PCA9685.h in your /usr/local/include directory.